Clement-CL/bulber/README.md

 - Increase the number of species
 - Increase the dataset per species
 - Test higher quality images
-- Add more inputs for the user to specify his wishes (i.e. max size)
+- Add more inputs for the user to specify his/her wishes (i.e. max size)